Why does the farmhouse sink endure? Is it the sink’s timeless look or it’s ability to hold up to washing babies, dogs and giant spaghetti pots?

 A white apron sink makes for a crisp, clean tuxedo look against oiled soapstone countertops in a Brooklyn brownstone.
 The classic white pairs well in modern, traditional and eclectic interiors.

 Deep sinks are great for hiding dirty pots and pans and built in drain boards (carved right into the soapstone countertop!) maintain practicality, minimalism and high design.
-Fabrication by Garden State Soapstone which also makes soapstone sinks in a variety of designs some featuring Alberene soapstone from Virginia.
+Fabrication by Garden State Soapstone which also makes soapstone sinks in a variety of designs some featuring ALBERENE SOAPSTONE™ from Virginia.

 Carved granite sinks

-This carved Cambrian Black granite sink and matching countertops and backsplash give a sculptural quality to an everyday space.
-The naturally black granite from Canada is one of the most durable natural stones.
+This carved CAMBRIAN BLACK® granite sink and matching countertops and backsplash give a sculptural quality to an everyday space.
+The naturally black granite from Canada is one of the most durable natural stones on earth.
 Also interesting, the sink’s large radius has curved corners so they aren’t as sharp.
-And fabricated in the same granite, the faucet plinth becomes an interesting feature.
+And fabricated in the same granite, the integrated faucet plinth built into the sink's back wall becomes an interesting feature.

 Warm wood cabinetry is the perfect compliment to the deep black tone of this Cambrian Black granite sink and countertops and oiled bronze hardware.
 Another example of one carved from a single block of stone by fabricator Stone Age Marble in British Columbia.
 Cabinetry by Jason Good Custom Cabinets.